stacklane/docs/🗄/Article/endpoints/assets.md

 If you decide to rename your file extension to use Mustache in the future, there is no change to the public endpoint/URL.

-# External JS/CSS {#external}

-## JS

-We like to think of third party JS libraries as part of the browser's stack &mdash; something that extends the native functionality of the browser, and that your app may put to use.

-We generally do not recommend hosting these along with custom Stacklane JavaScript files, as it brings no additional benefit.

-There are many excellent services, where third party libraries are dependable, distributed, and versioned.
+# Additional CSP {#add-csp}

+Local or external JavaScript may have further dependencies &mdash; for example it may connect to another API.

-Depending on the script, it may be necessary to specify additional Content-Security-Policy information. frame-src and connect-src may be specified directly on the element:
+In that case it may be necessary to specify additional Content-Security-Policy information. frame-src and connect-src may be specified directly on the element:

 ```html